Launching the ScalePoint Strategic Finance Toolkit for Payments and Fintech — Starting with Pricing Sensitivity

 About the tools

 The topics sit at a specific intersection: external insight applied to internal financial reality.
-Pricing decisions don't happen in a vacuum.
+Pricing decisions do not happen in a vacuum.
 They are shaped by competitive dynamics, customer behaviour, and structural unit economics all at once.
 These tools are built for that intersection.

 The Excel models are built cleanly: strict separation of inputs, calculations, and outputs, with enough supporting documentation that someone can pick one up without a handover call.

-The web apps are more intuitive by design with sliders, clear input fields, and visual charts that update in real time.
-Some are single-screen; others walk through a diagnostic in sequence across multiple screens.
+The web applications are more intuitive by design — sliders, clear input fields, and visual charts that update in real time.
+Some are single-screen; others walk through a diagnostic in sequence.
 Some integrate with AI for interpreted insights; others are purely deterministic.
-They are built in Next.js, guaranteeing fast load times, clean rendering, and an interface that behaves like a modern web product.
-The codebase is clean and straightforward, so easy to reskin and rebrand for your own context, which I can help with too.
+They are built in Next.js, which guarantees fast load times, clean rendering, and an interface that behaves like a modern web product.
+The codebase is clean and straightforward, so easy to reskin and rebrand for your own context — something I can help with if useful.

 The problem most people in fintech already know: Excel sprawl.
 Models built in a hurry for a specific purpose, never quite finished, never properly documented.
 When the person who built them leaves, the understanding goes with them, and what remains is a file nobody fully trusts.
-This isn't a new problem and I won't pretend to be the first to notice it.
-But having a cleaner alternative readily available, one that's already built, already tested, and ready to use, removes the friction that usually leads people back to starting from scratch.
+This is not a new problem.
+But having a cleaner alternative readily available — already built, already tested, ready to use — removes the friction that usually leads people back to starting from scratch.

+There is a deeper idea here too.
 The possibility of separating strategic finance work into two distinct layers: intelligence and judgement.
-The intelligence layer is the structural work, building the right model, running the right scenarios, surfacing the right numbers.
+The intelligence layer is the structural work — building the right model, running the right scenarios, surfacing the right numbers.
 That layer can be standardised and increasingly accelerated with AI.
-I've used AI heavily in building these tools and it's made a real difference to how quickly something rigorous can be produced.
-The judgement layer, what does this mean, what do we do about it, what do we defend in a board meeting, stays human.
+I have used AI heavily in building these tools and it has made a real difference to how quickly something rigorous can be produced.
+The judgement layer — what does this mean, what do we do about it, what do we defend in a board meeting — stays human.
 These tools are an attempt to draw that line clearly and invest properly on both sides of it.

 If you want to build something similar

-If any of this resonates and you're thinking about building something similar, whether that's a single diagnostic model or a more sophisticated tool, I'm happy to talk through how to approach it.
-I've learned a lot about what works in building these, and I'm glad to help others architect something that actually gets used.
+If any of this resonates and you are thinking about building something similar — whether that is a single diagnostic model or a more sophisticated tool — I am happy to talk through how to approach it.
+I have learned a lot about what works in building these, and I am glad to help others architect something that actually gets used.